-The Congestion Threshold allows you to select the amount (in percentage) that the internal Tx and Rx queues on the port must be filled before declaring this port is congested (this information is communicated by FECN and BECN flags).
+The Congestion Threshold allows you to select the amount (in percentage) that the internal Tx queues on the port must be filled before declaring this port is congested (this information is communicated by FECN and BECN flags).
 The options are 1 to 100.
-The default is 95.